Until thought is linked with purpose there is no intelligent accomplishment.

 Approach to Therapy & Supervision

 Welcome to Mind Point Psychotherapy, PLLC!
 As a licensed psychotherapist and AAMFT Approved Supervisor, I integrate a process-focused existential-humanistic approach to therapy and clinical supervision.
-My approach couples systemic theories with existential-humanistic psychology to consider lifespan development, identity, cultural, relational, historical, and systemic influences.
+My approach couples systemic theories with existential-humanistic psychology to consider lifespan development, identity, cultural, relational, historical, and contextual influences.
 I emphasize the importance of thinking critically about the values and ethics our worldview comprises - with attention to how values and ethics show relationally.

 My Embrace of Innovation